ClaasM/GDELTSocialVideo/README.md

 ### Crawling Articles

+The articles are saved in data/raw/articles + a path that consists of their domain, split at dots and reversed, followed by the path of the url.
+The filename is the last part of the path, plus the query parameters to ensure unique identification.
+The fragment identifier is ignored as per RFC TODO quote.

+Examples:

+www.google.com/ is saved as www under com/google/. https://www.amazon.com/gp/search/ref=sr_hi_4?rh= is saved as ref=sr_hi_4?rh= under com/amazon/search

 To get status on the crawling:
 SELECT left(crawling_status, 14), count(left(crawling_status, 14)) FROM articles GROUP BY left(crawling_status, 14) ORDER BY count(left(crawling_status, 14)) DESC;